Five Best Soundbars Under $200 – Best Soundbar For Under 200

 Samsung is the world’s largest TV manufacturer by market share, so it’s unsurprising that they’ve also developed quality soundbars to go with them.
 The Samsung HW-R550 is a powerful 320-watt soundbar that sounds as good as it looks, and just before you ask, you don’t need a Samsung TV to use it.

 But still, this Samsung soundbar works best with Samsung TVs as they are designed for a seamless connection.
-If you’re a Samsung TV owner, then this is definitely one of the top soundbars for Samsung TV you could buy, at a price point of less than 200.
+If you’re looking for some great television audio, then this is definitely one of the top soundbars for Samsung TV you could buy, at a price point of less than 200.

 The soundbar features an intelligent sound recognition system that lets it recognize the type of content that is being played and fine-tune the equalization according to it.
 Another noteworthy feature is its gaming mode which creates immersive gaming audio.
 It sounds like a bit of a gimmick, but it actually makes a big audible difference when enabled.